monsoonmaelstrom/book2/book2.md

 I sit down and Professor Daly tries to pick back up on the supply chain narrative he was discussing before.
 It’s slightly more successful and there are somewhat fewer heads turning to look at me as the class progresses.

 Other people love discussing logistics.
-I think it’s because logistics are just talking about doing things.
+I think it’s because logistics are merely talking about doing things.
 Not actually doing them.
 If there’s one thing I’ve learned since being here, it’s that people *love* to talk about doing things.
 They always seem to like the actual doing of them far less, so tactics become logistics.

 ----

 I’m in the gym sparring with Amelia once again.
-Or trying to, only suddenly there are three times as many people in here as there would be any other night.
+Or trying to, but suddenly there are three times as many people in here as there would be any other night.
 I know they’re all only here because I’m here.
 I’ve suddenly become interesting.
 I hate being interesting.

 “Have you seen Liam recently?”
 I ask Amelia quietly as the two of us sit against one of the walls, waiting for some of the crowd to piss off.